AxVoice Reviews & Service Offerings

 Axvoice is based in Brooklyn, NY.
 Having been founded in 2005.
 AxVoice has a very interesting home phone alternative offer, their offer a carefree bundle; including a FREE ATA, free calling within Canada & the US, all the usual VoIP features you come to expect to pay as premium in the traditional telco ( features such as Caller ID, Voicemail & 3-Way Calling) plus some that are quite handy such as blacklisting, in where you can create a personal do-not-call list.
 Quite handy to get rid of telemarketers!

-In our AxVoice review we found to have an app phone client for smartphones (iPhone and Android) at no extra charge and if you have your own ATA device; it is even a cheaper home phone alternative since!!
+In Gonevoip's review of AxVoice we found that it has an App phone client for smartphones (iPhone and Android) at no extra charge and if you have your own ATA device; it is even a cheaper home phone alternative since!!
 You can configure with AxVoice phone service at no extra charge - they have BYOD support.
 A rich web interface that allows to check voicemails and configure different features such as follow-me, call forwarding and voicemail-to-email.

 AxVoice also has a home phone plan with an unlimited international calling to 45 countries (spread in Europe, Latin America, India + some countries in Oceania) - why would you ever use a phone card when you can have resolved all calling needs with your VoIP Home Phone eh?